htutarkar67/ICT111-WatchMate-MVP/README.md

 **Continue with minor revisions.** The MVP direction is validated by positive customer feedback and a **100% task completion rate**.
 Most users successfully completed the required tasks and found the AI chatbot useful for discovering movies.
 The team will implement the following improvements before the next iteration:

-1. **Improve AI Chatbot Prompts (FR-03):** Add example prompts and suggested questions to help first-time users start conversations.
+1. **Improve AI Chatbot Interaction (FR-03):** Add example prompts and suggested questions to help first-time users communicate their movie preferences more effectively.
-2. **Explain Movie Recommendations (FR-05):** Display a brief explanation of why each movie is recommended based on the user's preferences.
+2. **Enhance Movie Search (FR-04):** Improve the search feature with better keyword matching, autocomplete suggestions, and more accurate search results.
-3. **Improve Navigation (FR-07, FR-08):** Make the Trending Movies, Watchlist, and Chat History menus easier to locate and understand.
+3. **Improve Personalized Movie Recommendations (FR-05):** Display more relevant recommendations and include a short explanation of why each movie is suggested based on the user's preferences.
-4. **Enhance Movie Detail Page (FR-06):** Highlight ratings, genres, streaming platforms, and trailers for quicker decision-making.
+4. **Enhance Movie Details (FR-06):** Improve the movie detail page by highlighting ratings, genres, cast, trailers, and streaming platform information for easier decision-making.
-5. **Optimize Watchlist Feature (FR-09):** Make it easier for users to save and manage favorite movies.
+5. **Enhance Admin Dashboard (FR-12):** Improve dashboard analytics and user activity monitoring to help administrators evaluate chatbot performance and recommendation usage.

 ### Files Added / Updated
 - `data/validation-results.csv`